carpentries-incubator/machine-learning-novice-python/_episodes/08-bootstrapping.md

 teaching: 20
 exercises: 10
 questions:
+- "Why do we 'boot up' computers?"
-- "What is bootstrapping?"
+- "How is bootstrapping commonly used in machine learning?"
 objectives:
 - "Use bootstrapping to compute confidence intervals."
 keypoints:
+- "Bootstrapping is a resampling technique, sometimes confused with cross-validation."
+- "Bootstrapping allows us to generate a distribution of estimates, rather than a single point estimate."
-- "Bootstrapping allows us to estimate uncertainty."
+- "Bootstrapping allows us to estimate uncertainty, allowing computation of confidence intervals."
 ---

 ## Bootstrapping